Jeanne-le-Roux/jr0020.github.io/index.md

 At IMPACT, I work with various Earth Science 🌎 data, products and algorithms.
 When I'm not working, I like hiking, biking, and making art.

-"insert quote"
+## Favorite Quote
+TBD

+## Countries Visited
-Countries visited: South Africa, Panama, Austria
+South Africa, Panama, Austria